ejnunn/Search-Pipeline/README.md

 ## Step F: Compute TF‑IDF
-Finally, you’ll need to combine tf_results.txt and df_results.txt (and possibly the total document count) in a final MapReduce job or a join script.
+Finally, you’ll need to combine tf_results.txt and df_results.txt (and the total document count) in a final MapReduce job or a join script.
 This job would typically:

 * Join on the term.
 * Compute the inverse document frequency (IDF) using a formula such as: